 5. Turmeric dyed boho cushion

 One of our fave boho cushions has been given a stunning makeover by clever Mum, Samantha.
 She turned it from plain neutral into a gorgeous, on-trend mustard using… get ready for it… turmeric and coffee!
-Honestly, these hacks seriously blow our mind!
+Honestly, one of the coolest Kmart hacks!
 So clever!